Generating numbers of rings graded by amenable and supramenable groups: Introduction

-For gradings that are free but not necessarily full, our methods only permit us to establish the desired conclusion under the much stronger hypothesis that the group is supramenable (see Definition 2.16 below).
-This measure-theoretic property of a group, not as well known and widely studied as amenability, was formally introduced by J. M. Rosenblatt \cite{Rosenblatt2} in 1974, although it was foreshadowed in the work of A. Lindebaum and A. Tarski \cite{LindTar} almost half a century earlier.
+Crossed products involving amenable groups form a prominent collection of rings to which we can apply Theorem B to ascertain whether they have UGN.
+But there are quite a few instances of rings graded by amenable groups that are not crossed products where the homogeneous components are still free modules of rank one over the base ring.
+One such family are the Weyl rings, treated in Corollary~3.9 below.
+Both the Weyl rings and crossed products are special cases of what are called {\it crystalline} and {\it precrystalline} graded rings, investigated in \cite{NO2} and \cite{Oeinert}.
+Such rings all possess homogeneous components that are free of rank one and thus can be analyzed profitably using Theorem~B, provided that the grading group is amenable.
+However, the authors are not aware of any interesting applications of Theorem B to rings where the ranks of some of the homogeneous components are larger than one.

+Theorem A also immediately gives rise to a corollary about rings graded by a supramenable group, a type of group that was introduced by Rosenblatt \cite{Rosenblatt2}.
+He defined a group $G$ to be \emph{supramenable} if every nonempty subset of $G$ is amenable.
+Significantly, he proved that any group whose finitely generated subgroups all display a subexponential rate of growth must be supramenable (\cite[Theorem~4.6]{Rosenblatt2}).
+Since finitely generated, virtually nilpotent groups have a polynomial rate of growth, Rosenblatt's result implies that every locally virtually nilpotent group is supramenable.
+In fact, within the class of elementary amenable groups, these two properties are equivalent (see \cite[Theorem~3.2$'$]{Chou} or \cite[p.
+288]{Wagon}).
+But they fail to be equivalent in general, as demonstrated by the existence of finitely generated groups exhibiting a growth rate that is subexponential but not polynomial (see \cite{Grigor}).

+Our corollary about rings graded by supramenable groups pertains to boundedly free gradings that may not be full.

-\begin{thmB} Let $R$ be a ring that is freely graded by a supramenable group $G$.
-Then $R$ has UGN if and only if $R_1$ has UGN. \end{thmB}
+\begin{corA} Let $G$ be a supramenable group and $R$ a ring with a boundedly free $G$-grading.
+Then $R$ has UGN if and only if $R_1$ has UGN. \end{corA}

-Whether such a restrictive condition on the group is really necessary in Theorem B remains unresolved.
+Whether such a restrictive condition on the group is really necessary in Corollary A remains unresolved.

-\begin{openquestion2} Let $R$ be a ring that is freely graded by an amenable group $G$.
-If $R_1$ has UGN, does it necessarily follow that $R$ has UGN? \end{openquestion2} We conjecture that Open Question 1.2 has a negative answer.
+\begin{openquestion2} Let $G$ be an amenable group, and let $R$ be a ring that is equipped with a boundedly free $G$-grading.
+If $R_1$ has UGN, does it necessarily follow that $R$ has UGN? \end{openquestion2}

-As shown in Theorem 4.1 below, the statement of Theorem B becomes false if $R$ is just assumed to be projectively, rather than freely, graded.
-However, if we strengthen the hypothesis concerning the group even more, then we also obtain a result that applies to projective gradings.
+Turning to projective gradings, we are confronted with a different pattern of behavior than in the free case.
+Specifically, we show, in Theorem 4.6 below, that there are non-UGN-rings with boundedly projective, full gradings by amenable groups and base rings with UGN.
+However, it is not known whether such examples exist for supramenable groups.
+Only in the limited case of a locally finite group can we obtain a definitive result about projective gradings; this is accomplished in Theorem~C.

 \begin{thmC} Let $R$ be a ring that is projectively graded by a locally finite group $G$.
 Then $R$ has UGN if and only if $R_1$ has UGN. \end{thmC}